relateddata/ContextAwareConferenceDatasetRelease/README.md

 ## Files Included

-comments_with_label_all_sampled.csv: This file contains a 10% randomly sampled portion of the de-identified data.
+comments_with_label_all_sampled_with_video.csv: This file contains a 10% randomly sampled portion of the de-identified data.
 It includes:

 - Video tags
 - Textual content